Unconditional security from noisy quantum storage: 1-2 oblivious transfer from weak string erasure

+where $B''$ is Bob's part of the shared quantum state after he has sent $\Pi$ to Alice.

-Recall that our goal is to show that Bob has high min-entropy about the string $X^n$ restricted to one of the subsets of blocks generated by the interactive hashing protocol.
-Our first step is to count the subsets of blocks which are bad for Alice in the sense that Bob has a lot of information about~$X^n$ in such blocks.
-We then show that the probability that both sets chosen via the interactive hashing primitive lie in the bad set of blocks is exponentially small in $n$.
+Recall that our goal is to show that Bob has high min-entropy about the string $X^n$ restricted to one of the subsets generated by the interactive hashing protocol.
+Our first step is to count the subsets which are bad for Alice in the sense that Bob has a lot of information about~$X^n$.
+We then show that the probability that both sets chosen via the interactive hashing primitive lie in the bad set is exponentially small in $n$.

-First of all, note that the permutation $\Pi$ is generated by Bob.
-In particular, if Bob is dishonest, $\Pi$ may depend on his quantum information~$B'$.
-This corresponds to the situation studied in Lemma~\ref{lem:samplingmodifiedgeneralized}.
-With Lemma~\ref{lem:samplingmodifiedgeneralized}, we therefore conclude that for the uniform\footnote{Note that, in the protocol, we do not actually sample from the uniform distribution over subsets; the bound~\eqref{eq:boundsampler} is merely used in a counting argument here to establish that the number of ``bad'' subsets is limited, cf.~\eqref{eq:badsubsetsex} below.} distribution over subsets $\cS\subset [m]$ of size $m/4=|\cS|$
+With Lemma~\ref{lem:samplingmodified}, we conclude that for the uniform\footnote{Note that, in the protocol, we do not actually sample from the uniform distribution over subsets; the bound~\eqref{eq:boundsampler} is merely used in a counting argument here to establish that the number of ``bad'' subsets is limited, cf.~\eqref{eq:badsubsetsex} below.} distribution over subsets $\cS\subset [n]=[\beta m]$ of size $\beta m/4=|\cS|$